Chunt0/CS162/Assignment4/README.md

 The directory PomodoroPics contains screenshots of each function.
 You can't visually see anything when the reset button is pressed but it works!

 There is additionally a directory called wordl.
-This is an attempt to build my owns Wordle app called LDROW.
+This is an attempt to build my own Wordle app called LDROW.
 We'll see if it works, check out the README in that directory to get the scoop.